 It’s Impossible To Forget The Year New Mexico Saw Its Single Largest Snowfall Ever

-Until then, however, we’re left thinking about winter storms of years past.
+New Mexico isn’t exactly known as a blizzard-prone state with constant freezes and dangerous ice storms.
+Mountaintops are coated in snow, residents have taken to the slopes, and we’ve even woken up a few mornings to see fresh, glittering snow on trees and in yards – but it usually doesn’t get too crazy.
+Then, however, we’re occasionally left thinking about winter storms of years past.
 Did you know that a winter storm in 2006 broke records around the state for most snowfall in a single day?

 Did you know the blizzard of 1967 saw just as much snow but was even more disastrous, resulting in 51 deaths?
 You can read more in A Terrifying, Deadly Storm Struck New Mexico In 1967 And No One Saw It Coming.